The Particle Problem in Classical Gravity: A historical note on 1941: Introduction

-It was A. Taub who reviewed Einstein's paper for the {\it Mathematical Review} (Taub, 1942) and the translation of the article (from the original in german) was supervised by Terracini who, in a letter addressed to Einstein (Terracini, 1941), wrote ``{\it Ihrem Wunsch nach, anstatt des deutschen Textes Ihres Aufsatzes, werden wir nebst der spanischen eine englische \"Ubersetzung ver\"offentlichen}\footnote{manifesting that both English and Spanish translations were going to be prepared.}.''
-The Spanish translation (Einstein, 1941d) and the english version (Einstein, 1941a) were published, as we refer in the bibliography, in the series A (devoted to mathematics and physics) of the {\it Revista}.
-In the subsequent editions, the journal continued publishing articles related to (unified) field theories (see for instance (Santal\'o, 1954; 1959)).
+The paper of 1941 (Einstein, 1941a), relatively unknown, is cited for instance in (F\"olsing, 1993) and in other few articles dedicated to the study of the historical context; see for instance (van Dongen, 2002; Earman \& Eisenstaedt, 1999).
+It was Abraham Taub who reviewed Einstein's paper for the {\it Mathematical Review} in 1942 (Taub, 1942), and the translation of the article from the original in German was supervised by Terracini himself, who in a letter addressed to Einstein (Terracini, 1941) wrote: ``{\it Ihrem Wunsch nach, anstatt des deutschen Textes Ihres Aufsatzes, werden wir nebst der spanischen eine englische \"Ubersetzung ver\"offentlichen}, {expressing that both English and Spanish translations were going to be prepared}.''
+The Spanish translation (Einstein, 1941d) and the English version (Einstein, 1941a) were published in the series A of the {\it Revista} (the section dedicated to mathematics and physics).
+In the subsequent editions, the journal continued publishing articles related to (unified) field theories; see for instance (Santal\'o, 1954; 1959).

-The original aim of our study was the question about what were the motivations that Einstein might have had to publish his {\it Beweis} in the Argentinian journal in 1941.
-Thus, after this brief introduction, we describe in the following section the historical context in which Einstein's paper appeared.
-This concerns to the search for non-singular particle-like solutions in gravitational field theory.
-In the third section we comment on Einstein's paper specifically.
-We conclude in sections 4 and 5 with remarks on the subsequent investigations on the topic.
+The aim of the present note is not to explain the reasons that Einstein might have had to publish his {\it Beweis} in one of the first editions of an unknown Argentinian journal, but to explain the importance that such paper had for subsequent investigations of the author.
+We describe below the historical context, showing that the search for non-singular particle-like solutions to the gravitational field equations was of particular importance, and that paper was an important piece.
+In section 3, we summarize the result of Einstein's paper.
+In section 4, we comment on the generalizations.